 Their huts are of two types, the lowlands and the highlands having different types of requirements.
 Each hut houses about 4 to 5 people.
 The ones on the lower side of the land build their houses on raised surfaces, while ones on the higher side build it on the ground.
 The walls of the huts are made of woven material on a wooden frame.
 The roofs are thatched.
 They cook outside their houses.

 There are thought to be two different types of Shompen language, which seems to be different from the Nicobarese language.
 Their language is expected to be an isolated Austro-Asiatic language.

-Present Day Conditions of the Tribes
+Present-Day Conditions of the Tribes in Andaman and Nicobar

-Day by day the number of the tribesmen is decreasing rapidly.
+Day by day the number of tribesmen is decreasing rapidly.
 They are getting in contact with diseases against which they have no immunity.
-This is, in many cases, is resulting in death of the tribesmen.
+This is, in many cases, is resulting in the death of the tribesmen.
 After the earthquake and the tsunami, it seems that a great number of certain tribes have been diminished.
 Certain other incidents, like wars, among the tribes and against each other have also led to deaths.

 The Andaman and Nicobar Islands come under the Union Territories of India, and the tribes inhabiting these groups of islands come under scheduled tribes according to the Indian Constitution.
-Since, these tribes are a heritage of our country it becomes necessary for the government to protect them.
+Since these tribes are a heritage of our country it becomes necessary for the government to protect them.
 There were people employed to look after the welfare of the tribe and to help them develop.
 Many acts have been formulated to ensure that the tribes are safe and protected together with the facility of being able to develop.
 Professionals are being hired to look after the affairs of the tribes.
-A lot of measures are being taken up for them and hopefully soon we will be able to see a full-fledged population of the tribes.
+A lot of measures are being taken up for them and hopefully, soon we will be able to see a full-fledged population of the tribes.